15 Essential Oils For Nausea: What Works and How to Use Them

 4. Camphor Essential Oil

-With a fresh, sharp, and woodsy scent, Camphor oil might be just the thing you need to calm nauseous sensations.
+With a fresh, sharp, and woodsy scent, Camphor oil might just be what you need to calm nauseous sensations.

 5. Nutmeg Essential Oil